 Bananas can soothe an upset stomach and help manage diarrhea, according to healthcare website WebMD, likely due to the fruit’s soluble fiber content.
-Bananas are also rich in potassium, electrolytes, and vitamin B6; the fruit is “about as good as it gets when it comes to strengthening your immune system,” Reader’s Digest said.
+Bananas are also rich in potassium, electrolytes, and vitamin B6; the fruit is “about as good as it gets when it comes to strengthening your immune system,” says Reader’s Digest.

 Try it sliced in oatmeal or dairy-free yogurt, on pancakes, in a smoothie, or just eaten as is.

 This herb has long been used as a treatment for coughs and colds, Medical News Today reported.
 Due to its mucilage—a thick substance that coats the throat—marshmallow root can lessen the irritation.